-The Government's reformed approach to housing is embodied in the Housing and Planning Act 2016, with its emphasis on Starter Homes and the Right to Buy as a way of boosting home ownership.
-It also puts forward a range of steps to tackle non compliant landlords to support those living in the private rented sector.
-The Act provided little detail and we await publication of the regulations under the Act.
-Currently, this presents challenges for the Council, Registered Provider partners and developers in terms of forward planning for affordable housing needs.
+The Government's reformed approach to housing is embodied in the Housing and Planning Act 2016, with its emphasis on starter homes and the Right to Buy as a way of boosting home ownership.
+It also puts forward a range of steps to tackle non-compliant landlords to support those living in the private rented sector.
+The Act provided little detail and we await publication of the regulations.
+This presents challenges for the council, Registered Provider partners and developers in terms of forward planning for affordable housing needs.